Back

 How to create a business plan for an app

-OK, so we’ve established that a typical business plan consists of 8 sections, each equally important as the others.
+OK, so we’ve established that a typical startup business plan consists of 8 sections, each equally important.
 But what exactly do you put in these sections?
 Let’s find out.

 Write an executive summary